-The sum of my strengths, education and experience combined allows me to be able to take Western best business practices and apply them to the African context, using what I learned growing up, but also what I learned from 11 years building up and managing organisations in Liberia.
+The sum of my strengths, education and experience combined allows me to be able to take Western best business practices and apply them to the developing country context, using what I learned growing up, but also what I learned from all the years I spent building up and managing organisations in Liberia.
 This is part of what makes me good at what I do.

 My life is different from yours.
 That is why you will be successful in areas where I will struggle.

 Finding out your strengths and combining them with your expertise and experience is one of the best ways to determine where you can add value to and grow your consulting business.

 To find out what they are, do study yourself and ask people who know you well.
 Friends, family, but also your (former) clients.
 You can also take online tests.

 Choose a niche market.